 The popularity of the sites linking to you

 The relevance of links to your pages – Does the anchor text include target phrases on your site?

 The linking history of the site linking to you (Spammy websites tend to link to each other)

 The freshness of the links to your pages

 Social shares – Are your pages linked to on social media platforms?

 This SEO Checklist will help you navigate the “must do’s” for an optimized website.
 The starting point is to conduct an SEO audit and proceed to implement the recommendations list in this post.
-All the checklist are very important and non should be preferred over the other.
+All the checklists are very important and none should be preferred over the other.
 Ignoring or downgrading one in preference for the other could hurt your overall SEO efforts.